jillb/WordPress-Diverse-Speaker-Workshop/README.md

 # Speaker Training Workshop

+A workshop for WordPress meetups and WordCamps to increase how many people from underrepresented groups apply to give a talk.
+The workshop can be run for the diverse community members only or if you prefer, for the whole community.

-This document contains the speaker slide notes for the Wordpress Diversity Speaker Training Workshop.
-Find out about [upcoming workshops](https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/) in the WordPress Handbook.
+This document contains the script for the Diverse Speaker Workshop (#wpdiversity).
+Read more and request a training to learn to facilitate it for your WordPress meetup or WordCamp in the WordPress Handbook: [tiny.cc/wpdiversity](https://make.wordpress.org/community/handbook/meetup-organizer/event-formats/diversity-speaker-training-workshop/)

 <table>
   <tr>